SDP-09/cloud9-website/content/pages/system.md

 It is possible in the future to integrate the app with the booking system that a library might already have in place - for instance SeatEd which is used at Edinburgh University's Main Library - allowing for a more smooth user experience.

+## How does this system come into contact with staff?

+---

 ### **ClyDe Controller**

 This serves as a controller for staff to interact will ClyDe in various ways, such as telling him to start patrolling as well as to come back home.